mickfuzz/dyne_docs/src/terminal/docs/33-maintainable-scripts.md

     fi

     if ! test -d $START_DIRECTORY ; then
-        echo \"$START_DIRECTORY\" is not a directory or it does not exist.
+        echo "$START_DIRECTORY" is not a directory or it does not exist.
 Stop. exit
     fi